 In 1685, Swedish soldiers were the first to besiege the citadel.
 In 1806, during the Fall of Berlin, the citadel’s garrison surrendered to the French army under Napoleon.
 It was retaken by Prussian and Russian forces in 1813.
 In 1935 the citadel received a different purpose – the Military Laboratory.
 There were many scientists working on chemical weapons and testing on animals and humans.
 During World War II, the fortress remained intact thanks to the successful negotiation of the surrender of the citadel to Soviet soldiers.
 After the division of Berlin, the Citadel Spandau became a part of the British sector.

 Today this fortress has a completely different purpose.
-Most importantly, it has a function as a cultural centre of that part of Berlin.
+Most importantly, it has a function as a cultural center of that part of Berlin.
 Therefore, it’s not just a tourist attraction.
 Some of the contents that are inside are art and craft studies, military and historical exhibitions, art exhibitions, theatre puppet shows for children and their parents, ceramics studio and much more.

-Interesting arts, exhibitions and craft workshops
+Interesting arts, exhibitions, and craft workshops

 The whole complex consists of as many as 9 museums/galleries make a list can be found at the following link.
 I especially liked the city historical museum that explores the history of this area from the Middle Ages to modern times.
 The museum also shows Spandau’s production from ancient times until today and displays various crafts.